- About us

 The 4th HPI Public Lecture Series in English

-The Hiroshima Peace Institute (HPI) will hold its forth Public Lecture Series in English.
-In this program our lecturers will present a series of talks in English, focusing on intriguing topics in their fields of expertise.
-On January 11 & 18 and February 1 & 8 in 2019, each lecture will be held from 18:00 to 20:00 at the HCU Satellite Campus.
-We hope this program will offer you an opportunity to develop your English abilities as well as to expand your views about lecture topics and engage in discussions.
-All lectures are free and open to the public.
-Please come & join us!
+The Hiroshima Peace Institute (HPI) held its forth Public Lecture Series in English.
+In this program our lecturers presented a series of talks in English, focusing on intriguing topics in their fields of expertise.
+All lectures were free and open to the public.

 Date & Time: January 11, 2019, from 6 p.m. to 8 p.m.

 Topic: “The Birth of Nuclear Power in the Manhattan Project: CP-1 and Hanford”